Blauschirm/wkvw2sipgate/readme.md

 # Installation
 - Python3
+- `beautifulsoup4` to crawl the HTML website for the time schedule
-- BeautifulSoup `python -m pip install beautifulsoup4`
+    - `python -m pip install beautifulsoup4`
     - `from bs4 import BeautifulSoup`
+- `phonenumbers` to parse phone numbers

+## For devs also
+- `pytest` to run unit tests

 # Run
 - Set `TESTING` to true or false